edgar971/cs-498-data-curation/assignment-1/part-4.md

 My database design was based on the 3 files from the auto dealer.
-I decided to create 5 different tables based on the data needs from the three different departments: customer_leads, customers, inventory, sales, and vehicles.
+I decided to create 5 different tables based on the data needs from the three different departments: customers, inventory, sales, and vehicles.

-- customer_leads: This contains customer lead information including a log of potential and existing clients.
 - customers: This table has all existing customers including those with a sale and potential.
 - inventory: This table contains all available vehicles for sale.
 - sales: Holds sale information including vehicle, customer, and related sale metadata.
 - vehicles: Contains specific vehicle information like year, make, and model.